Limit the study area

 - Save the project.

-In this lesson, you added nationwide municipal data to a new map.
+You have added nationwide municipal data to a new map.
 You created a query to limit that data to Shikoku and created a new dataset with only rural municipalities.
 Then, you added population estimate data and clipped it to the rural municipalities.
 Your map now only contains data for your study area.

-In the next lesson, you'll use this data to calculate the percentage of rural population within 2 kilometers of all-season roads.
+Next, you'll use this data to calculate the percentage of rural population within 2 kilometers of all-season roads.

 Evaluate road access